From Training to Generalization: Improving Moral Reasoning Through Pragmatic Inference: Introduction

+With the rapid advancement of Large Language Models (LLMs), developing their capability for moral reasoning, namely, enabling them to make moral judgments, has become an increasingly important research problem.
+Table~\ref{tab:moralreasoningexample} demonstrates an example of the several elements that are involved in moral reasoning: moral situation, rule of thumb (RoT), moral foundation, and moral judgment.
+Given a moral situation, \textbf{moral foundations}~\cite{haidt2004intuitive,graham2013moral} encode the underlying moral values (e.g., care or harm) that the situation either upholds or violates.
+A \textbf{RoT} provides a situated explanation that guides the evaluation of the situation as right or wrong (e.g., murder is wrong)~\cite{forbes2020social}.
+The \textbf{moral judgment} then follows by determining whether the situation is morally acceptable or unacceptable.
+In the current data, ``agree'' means the reply in the moral situation is acceptable, while ``disagree'' is the opposite. ``Neutral'' shows that the annotator neither agrees nor disagrees with the reply.

-Table~\ref{tab:situation2moral} demonstrates an example of the several elements that are involved in moral reasoning: rule of thumb (RoT), moral foundation, and moral judgment~\cite{ziems2022moral}.
-Thus far, learning paradigms, which aim to equip LLMs with moral reasoning, generally train models to directly map a situation (\textbf{Prompt} and \textbf{Reply}) to moral judgment, with or without a reference to moral foundations and/or RoT ~\cite{hendrycks2020aligning,forbes2020social,jiang2021can,ziems2022moral,jiang2025investigating}.
-Direct mapping often requires a huge amount of data to enable LLMs to capture the statistical correlations between situations and moral reasoning objectives.
+Thus far, learning paradigms, which aim to equip LLMs with moral reasoning, generally train models to directly map a moral situation to moral judgment\footnote{Some studies also view RoT prediction as a task for evaluating moral reasoning.}, with or without a reference to moral foundations ~\cite{hendrycks2020aligning,forbes2020social,jiang2021can,ziems2022moral,jiang2025investigating}.

-On the other hand, we have witnessed the effectiveness of pragmatic inference frameworks used in other morality-relevant tasks, such as the identification of social biases and toxicity ~\cite{sap2020social,zhou-etal-2023-cobra,chen2025pragmatic}.
-For example, ~\citet{sap2020social} developed a structured inference path that enables the identification of stereotypical implications encoded in explicit toxic language. \citet{chen2025pragmatic} developed an inference chain that provides LLMs with the freedom to interpret online neologisms and rephrase the literal meanings of an input.
-Their method improved the performance of LLMs in recognizing highly implicit toxic language by 12\% to 20\%.
-These approaches are consonant with our goal of bridging the gap between distributional semantics and pragmatics, for instance, through interpreting literal meanings \cite{chen2025pragmatic}.

-However, moral reasoning requires different inferential methods from the aforementioned toxicity or bias identification.
-Unlike toxic language (e.g., lowering employment standards for females implying females are less capable), the moral foundations\footnote{Please refer to Section~\ref{sec:relatedworks} for more discussion on Moral Foundations Theory for moral reasoning.} that underlie a moral situation are often not encoded by certain linguistic cues at all ~\cite{clark1989contributing,graesser1994constructing,sap-etal-2022-neural}.
-Inferring them necessitates context-specific interpretations of abstract moral rules (e.g., the rule \textit{``do not hurt others''} may manifest as ``do not push another child to the floor`` in children's playground and ``do not emotionally abuse your partner`` for adult relationships).
-Therefore, abstract moral foundations, rules of conduct, and context all need to be sufficiently textualized so as to be incorporated in machines' reasoning process.